Let’s meet on the continuum of mental wellness, illness and treatment

-Depending on what a client brings into the session room as a focus for that day’s therapeutic work a psychologist will have to show up as either a coach (change planner) or a counsellor (change facilitator) or a clinician (change director).
+Depending on what a client brings into the session room as a focus for that day’s therapeutic work psychologist/counsellor will have to show up as either a coach (change planner) or a counsellor (change facilitator) or a clinician (change director).
 When all is said and done helping someone navigate the continuum of mental wellness, illness and treatment requires a willingness and ability to wholeheartedly and authentically meet them where they are and take them where they are going.
-Sometimes the journey of life is hell; it pays to have the right trip guide.